 Is the timber used in the manufacture of the cubicles from a sustainable source?

 Yes, 98% of the timber used is FSC accredited.

 You have the option of having a separate urinal fitted to the large unit (1200mm x 1200mm) or disabled access unit (1550mm x 1550mm).
 The cost of the additional urinal unit is £350.00.
 They are a waterless urinal which goes into a separate container situated behind the cubicle.

 What about disabled access?

 Our largest unit is 1550mm x 1550mm and is suitable for wheelchair users.
+It is worth noting that the doors on all our composting toilets open outwards.
+This is especially important in the disabled access toilet as this allows more space for a wheelchair user to manoeuvre once inside the cubicle.
 Due to the size, delivery of these disabled access units may be subject to additional delivery charges.

 How do I pay for my compost loo?

 You have two choices.
 We can send you an invoice which you can pay by bank transfer or you can send us a cheque.
 Just call us or email us and request a written quote/invoice which will have all the payment options included.